Women's health: Breast cancer

-Breast cancer is the second most common cancer in the world and the most common among women.
-It is also among the ten most common chronic diseases of women, and a substantial contributor to loss of quality of life (Gronowski and Schindler, Table IV).
+Breast cancer is most common type of cancer among women.
 Globally, it accounts for 25% of all cancers.
-In 2016, breast cancer is the most common cancer diagnosed among women in both developed and developing countries, accounting for nearly 30% of all cases, and worldwide accounts for one and a half million cases and over half a million deaths, being the fifth most common cause of cancer death overall and the second in developed regions.
+It is also among the ten most common chronic diseases of women, and a substantial contributor to loss of quality of life.
+In 2016, breast cancer was the most common cancer diagnosed among women in both developed and developing countries, accounting for nearly 30% of all cases, and worldwide accounts for one and a half million cases and over half a million deaths, being the fifth most common cause of cancer death overall and the second in developed regions.
+In the Middle East and North Africa, there were 95,000 cases of breast cancer in 2019.
+The countries with the highest age-standardized prevalence rates per 100,000 females in the region were Bahrain, Qatar, and Lebanon.
 Geographic variation in incidence is the opposite of that of cervical cancer, being highest in Northern America and lowest in Eastern and Middle Africa, but mortality rates are relatively constant, resulting in a wide variance in case mortality, ranging from 25% in developed regions to 37% in developing regions, and with 62% of deaths occurring in developing countries.